 You'll enjoy frequent opportunities for stimulating discussion with your tutors and fellow students as well as plenty of scope to specialise in areas of Literature and History that particularly interest you.

-Your degree begins with courses including From Medieval to Modern: History and Historians, and English Literature.
-In your second year, you'll study subjects such as The Theory and Practice of Criticism while your final-year modules include Contemporary Fiction and Critical Theory, and Utopia, Colonialism and the New World.
-You'll also have the chance to undertake in-depth study of topics of your own choosing, either by doing a dissertation in place of an exam, or by undertaking a History 'special subject' course.
+Your degree begins with courses including From the Medieval to the Modern: History and Historians, and English Literature.
+In your second year, you'll study subjects such as The Theory and Practice of Criticism while your final-year modules include Shakespeare and Contemporary Literature.
+You'll also have the chance to undertake in-depth study of topics of your own choosing, either by doing a dissertation, or by undertaking a History 'special subject' course.

 - Dance and Creative Writing : BA Hons